appbaseio/reactivesearch/content/docs/reactivesearch/vue/advanced/StateProvider.md

 > You can avoid the unnecessary re-renders of `StateProvider` component by defining the componentIds.

--   **includeKeys** `string[]` [optional]
-    Allowed values are `['value', 'hits', 'aggregations', 'error', 'promotedData', 'resultStats']`.
-Defaults set to`['value', 'hits', 'aggregations', 'error']`which means that by default your search state for a particular component will only contains these keys.
-Although the default search state fulfills most of your common use cases but you can also control it by defining your custom keys with the help of`includeKeys` prop.<br/><br/>
+-   **includeKeys** `string[]` [optional] defaults set to `['value', 'hits', 'aggregations', 'error']` which means that by default your search state for a particular component will only contains these keys.
+Although the default search state fulfills most of your common use cases but you can also control it by defining your custom keys with the help of `includeKeys` prop.<br/><br/>
     For example:

 ```html